Home HSE Articles Hierarchy Of Control; What It Is & How It Works

 Let us explain the different elements;

-This involve removing the hazard from the workplace so that no one is exposed to the risk it posses.
+This involves removing the hazard from the workplace so that no one is exposed to the risk it poses.

 Read Also: 5 Key Elements of the Risk Management Process